 - 2.17.
-An endowment, where there is no power to convert the capital into income, is known as a permanent endowment fund.
-A permanent endowment fund must normally be held indefinitely. - 2.18.
+An gift of endowment, where there is no power to convert the capital into income, is known as a permanent endowment fund.
+A permanent endowment fund must normally be held indefinitely. - 2.16.2.18.
 Where trustees have the power to convert endowment funds into income, such funds are known as expendable endowments.
-A gift of expendable endowment provides the trustees with a power to convert all or part of it into income.
+A gift of expendable endowment provides the trustees

+Accounting and Reporting by Charities with a power to convert all or part of it into income.
+Page 18

-- 2.19.
+- 2.17.2.19.
 Expendable endowment is distinguishable from income funds in that there is no actual requirement to spend or apply the capital unless, or until, the trustees decide to spend it.
-If the trustees exercise the power to spend or apply the capital of the expendable endowment, the relevant funds become unrestricted funds or restricted income funds depending on the terms of the endowment. - 2.20.
+If the trustees exercise the power to spend or apply the capital of the expendable endowment, the relevant funds become unrestricted funds or restricted income funds depending on onwhether the terms of the giftendowment permit expenditure for any of the charity's purposes, or only for specific purposes. - 2.18.2.20.
 The income generated from endowment funds held for investment must be spent on furthering its charitable purposes unless the charity exercises a power of accumulation or a charity in England and Wales has invested the endowment on a total return basis (see the SORP module 'Total return (investments)') under the provisions of section 104A of the Charities Act 2011 as amended by the Trust (Capital and Income) Act 2013 or an Order of the Charity Commission made under section 105 of the Charities Act 2011.
 If there is no restriction as to the use of the income, the income is an addition to unrestricted funds.
-It is possible that a charity may have several endowment funds; the income from each endowment being restricted to a particular purpose. - 2.21.
+It is possible that a charity may have several endowment funds; the income from each endowment being restricted to a particular purpose. - 2.19.2.21.
 The concept of permanence does not always mean that a charity must keep holding the assets in the endowment funds in the form that they were initially given.
 The investments or property held within an endowment fund can be changed.
-For example, a charity could sell a particular equity investment and reinvest the proceeds in a different financial asset, or it might use the proceeds from the sale of endowed freehold land and buildings to purchase a new freehold property which will then form part of the endowment. - 2.22.
+For example, a charity could sell a particular equity investment and reinvest the proceeds in a different financial asset, or it might use the proceeds from the sale of endowed freehold land and buildings to purchase a new freehold property which will then form part of the endowment. - 2.20.2.22.
 In some cases, the permanent endowment's trusts will require the retention of a specific asset for the charity's own use, for example a building.
 It follows that an endowed asset may be capable of depreciation or impairment.
 Trustees that use income funds to build, erect, extend or improve a building on land which is an endowment asset should note that the default position is that the value of the enhancement to the asset will form part of the endowment in the absence of evidence to the contrary.